Kurgan: Common components

-Pre-Scythian-Saka-Sibirian kurgans (Bronze Age)
+Pre-Scytho-Sibirian kurgans (Bronze Age)

 In the Bronze Age, kurgans were built with stone reinforcements.
-Some of them are believed to be Scythian burials with built-up soil, and embankments reinforced with stone (Olhovsky, 1991).
+Some of them are believed to be Scythian burials with built-up soil and embankments reinforced with stone (Olhovsky, 1991).

-Pre-Scythian-Saka-Sibirian kurgans were surface kurgans.
+Pre-Scytho-Sibirian kurgans were surface kurgans.
 Wooden or stone tombs were constructed on the surface or underground and then covered with a kurgan.
-The kurgans of Bronze culture across Europe and Asia were similar to housing; the methods of house construction were applied to the construction of the tombs.
-Kurgan Ak-su - Aüly (12th–11th centuries BC) with a tomb covered by a pyramidal timber roof under a kurgan has space surrounded by double walls serving as a bypass corridor.
+The kurgan tombs of Bronze culture across Europe and Asia were similar in construction to the methods of house construction in the culture.
+Kurgan Ak-su - Aüly (twelfth–eleventh centuries BC) with a tomb covered by a pyramidal timber roof under a kurgan has space surrounded by double walls serving as a bypass corridor.
 This design has analogies with Begazy, Sanguyr, Begasar, and Dandybay kurgans.
-These building traditions survived into the early Middle Ages, to the 8th–10th centuries AD.
+These building traditions survived into the early Middle Ages, to the eighth–tenth centuries AD.

-The Bronze Pre-Scythian-Saka-Sibirian culture developed in close similarity with the cultures of Yenisei, Altai, Kazakhstan, southern, and southeast Amur regions.
+The Bronze Pre-Scytho-Sibirian culture developed in close similarity with the cultures of Yenisei, Altai, Kazakhstan, southern, and southeast Amur regions.

 Some kurgans had facing or tiling.
 One tomb in Ukraine has 29 large limestone slabs set on end in a circle underground.
 They were decorated with carved geometrical ornamentation of rhombuses, triangles, crosses, and on one slab, figures of people.
 Another example has an earthen kurgan under a wooden cone of thick logs topped by an ornamented cornice up to 2 m in height.

-Scythian-Saka-Sibirian kurgans (Early Iron Age)
+Scytho-Siberian kurgans (Early Iron Age)

-The Scythian-Saka-Sibirian kurgans in the Early Iron Age have grandiose mounds throughout the Eurasia] continent.
+The Scytho-Siberian kurgans in the Early Iron Age have grandiose mounds throughout the Eurasian continent.

-Gender
+Regional and temporal sex ratios

+In the eastern Manych steppes and Kuban–Azov steppes during the Yamna culture, a near-equal ratio of female-to-male graves was found among kurgans.

-Females were buried in about 20% of graves of the lower and middle Volga river region during the Yamna and Poltavka cultures.
-Two thousand years later, females dressed as warriors were buried in the same region.
-David Anthony notes, "About 20% of Scythian – Sarmatian "warrior graves" on the lower Don and lower Volga contained females dressed for battle as if they were men, a phenomenon that probably inspired the Greek tales about the Amazons."
+In the lower and middle Volga river region during the Yamna and Poltavka cultures, females were buried in about 20% of graves and two thousand years later, women dressed as warriors were buried in the same region.
+David Anthony notes, "About 20% of Scythian – Sarmatian 'warrior graves' on the lower Don and lower Volga contained females dressed for battle... a phenomenon that probably inspired the Greek tales about the Amazons."

-A near-equal ratio of male-to-female graves was found in the eastern Manych steppes and Kuban–Azov steppes during the Yamna culture.
-In Ukraine, the ratio was intermediate between the other two regions.
+In Ukraine, the ratio was intermediate between the other two regions, therefore approximately 35% were women.

 Archaeological remains

-The most obvious archeological remains associated with the Scythians are the great burial mounds, some over 20 m high, which dot the Ukrainian and Russian steppe belts and extend in great chains for many kilometers along ridges and watersheds.
+The most obvious archeological remains associated with the Scythians are the great burial mounds, some more than 20 m high, which dot the Ukrainian and Russian steppe belts and extend in great chains for many kilometers along ridges and watersheds.
 From them much has been learnt about Scythian life and art.